 Barriers to Substance Recovery for Disabled Persons

 The Americans with Disabilities Act (ADA) requires all facilities have some level of accessibility.
-Yet, despite this, most addiction treatment centers do not have disabled rehabilitation center options.
+Yet, despite this, most addiction treatment centers do not have disabled treatment center options.

-Other barriers to substance abuse recovery for disabled persons include:
+Other barriers to substance misuse recovery for disabled persons include:

 - Lack of education among doctors to spot signs of a substance use disorder